rld04/Trading-Research-Framework/README.md

 # 📊 MTC Trading v1.0 — Trading Research Framwork

 **MTC Trading v1.0** is a full-featured backtesting engine built to model, test, and analyze systematic trading strategies under realistic market conditions.
 Using real, up-to-date market data on any listed equity, allowing users to evaluate performance across custom historical periods or the most recent market environment.

-Crypto coming soon.
+Supporting Stocks, Etfs, Indices, Commodities, Currencies throught live market data from *Yahoo Finance*,  with future integration plans of Crypto.
+Users can define **custom start and end dates**, or backtest strategies using data **up to the current date**, making it ideal for real-time research and learning.

 ---

 ## 🧠 Overview

-**MTC Trading v1.0** is not a simple trading bot — it is a **comprehensive quantitative research system** built in Python that integrates strategy simulation, multi-asset portfolio management, and institutional-style risk control.

 The framework allows for:
 - Single-asset and multi-asset backtesting